espressomd/espresso/doc/sphinx/inter.rst

 Object-in-fluid interactions
 ----------------------------

-Please cite  when using the interactions in this section in order to simulate extended objects embedded in a LB fluid.
-For more details also see the documentation at cell-in-fluid.fri.uniza.sk/oif-documentation
+Please cite :cite:`cimrak` when using the interactions in this section in order to simulate extended objects embedded in a LB fluid.
+For more details also see the documentation at http://cell-in-fluid.fri.uniza.sk/oif-documentation.

 The following interactions are implemented in order to mimic the mechanics of elastic or rigid objects immersed in the LB fluid flow.
 Their mathematical formulations were inspired by :cite:`dupin07`.
-Details on how the bonds can be used for modeling objects are described in section [sec:oif].
+Details on how the bonds can be used for modeling objects are described in section :ref:`Object-in-fluid`.

 OIF local forces
 ~~~~~~~~~~~~~~~~

+The :class:`espressomd.interactions.Oif_Local_Forces` class

 inter oif_local_force